 - Notable blasters:

-- NERF RIVAL ZEUS MXV-1200 Blaster: An electrically-powered RIVAL blaster.
+- RIVAL Zeus MXV-1200 Blaster: An electrically-powered RIVAL blaster.

-- NERF RIVAL APOLLO XV-700 Blaster: A lever-action RIVAL Blaster.
+- RIVAL Apollo XV-700 Blaster: A slide-action RIVAL Blaster.

 Since the 90's, Hasbro has collaborated with other licenses for promotion starting since the Batarang Blaster